 As part of his senior Belmont Honors Thesis, he interviewed around 20 people in the entertainment industry about their careers to gain insight and knowledge about many aspects of the business.
 These included people in many different parts of the industry including Paul Moore (Co-head of The William Morris Agency’s Nashville offices), multi-award-winning hit songwriter/record executive/producer/former American Idol judge Kara DioGuardi, Chris Gero (Vice President of A&R for Yamaha Corp.), hit songwriter/former Evanescence member David Hodges, Ernie Woody (manager of Ocean Way Recording Studios Hollywood, CA) and many others.
 “Getting to interview music industry people of this caliber was such an honor.
 I learned a lot about songwriting from Kara and David.
 They have written hundreds of Top-40 hits across multiple genres and have such a huge understanding of what makes a song great.
 Paul is still one of my closest mentors, and many of the people I interviewed, I still call upon when I need guidance, which is a great thing to have,” Blake says.
 As a performer at Belmont, Blake was a member of the 12-singer (plus full band) vocal jazz group “Jazzmin” and was the tenor for a 6-person a cappella group named “Soul’d Out”.
 Soul’d Out was personally invited to participate in NBC’s hit-show “The Sing Off” multiple times, but because of the conflicting solo schedules of the members, the group was ultimately unable to participate.
 Blake graduated from Belmont University Magna cum laude and a Belmont Honors Program Graduate with a Bachelor of Music (B.M.)
 Degree with a mixed emphasis in composition/arranging and performance.

-Recently, Blake completed recording his debut EP with multi-Grammy-winning engineer/producer Bill Whittington (Jordin Sparks, Brian McKnight, 98 Degrees, Faith Hill, Jessica Simpson, CeCe Winans, Amy Grant, etc.) The album features a blend of Blake’s own songwriting style and songs by some of today’s top songwriters in Nashville and Los Angeles.
-The sound will be a blend of pop, rock, R&B and country.
-Blake says, “I’m really excited with the record Bill and I have created.
+Recently, Blake completed recording his debut EP with multi-Grammy-winning engineer/producer Bill Whittington (Faith Hill, CeCe Winans, Jordin Sparks, Brian McKnight, 98 Degrees, Jessica Simpson, Amy Grant, etc.) The album features a blend of Blake’s own songwriting style and songs by some of today’s top songwriters in Nashville and Los Angeles.
+The sound will be a blend of country, pop, rock and R&B. Blake says, “I’m really excited with the record Bill and I have created.
 I’ve been blessed to work with some great songwriters and musicians on this project, and it’s nice to get to show more of who I am in the songs I have written as well.
-Some of Nashville and LA’s heaviest hitters are a part of this album, which has been such a blessing, and I can’t wait for it to be released soon, so I can share it with the world and the great people I’m honored to call my fans.”
+Some of Nashville and LA’s heaviest hitters are a part of this album, which has been such a blessing, and I can’t wait for it to be released soon, so I can share it with the world and the great people I’m honored to have following me and my music.”